AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 first string (``Hello World #1``) to the file, it has been erased because of the call to ``Reset``.

+In addition to opening a file for reading or writing, we may also open an existing file and append information to it.
+This can be done by calling the ``Open`` procedure with the ``Append_File`` option.

 When calling the ``Open`` procedure, we need to be aware that, if the specified file is not found, an exception will be raised.
 Therefore, we should handle exceptions in this context.
 The following application